Process Guide

 Automated Grinding & Polishing with NANO 1000S & FEMTO 1100S

-Watch Dr. Donald Zipperian demonstrate automated grinding and polishing using the NANO 1000S and FEMTO 1100S systems.
-Learn how to program and operate these automated systems for consistent, high-quality results in both grinding and polishing stages.
+Watch Dr. Donald Zipperian demonstrate automated grinding and polishing using a manual polisher fitted with a semi-automatic power head.
+Learn how to program and operate automated systems for consistent, repeatable results in both grinding and polishing stages.

 Video by Dr. Donald Zipperian, PhD - PACE Technologies | Watch on YouTube